 This presentation also discloses drilling inventory in three categories: (i) proved locations; (ii) probable locations and (iii) unbooked locations.
-Proved locations and probable locations are derived from the reserves evaluation of McDaniel effective December 31, 2019 and account for drilling locations that have associated proved and/or probable reserves, as applicable.
+Proved locations and probable locations are derived from an internal reserves evaluation prepared by a member of Whitecap's management who is a qualified reserves evaluator in accordance with NI 51-101 effective June 1, 2020 and account for drilling locations that have associated proved and/or probable reserves, as applicable.
 Unbooked locations are internal estimates based on our prospective acreage and an assumption as to the number of wells that can be drilled based on industry practice and internal review.
 Unbooked locations do not have attributed reserves or resources.
 There is no certainty that we will drill all unbooked drilling locations and if drilled there is no certainty that such locations will result in additional oil and gas reserves, resources or production.
 The drilling locations on which we actually drill wells will ultimately depend upon the availability of capital, regulatory approvals, seasonal restrictions, oil and natural gas prices, costs, actual drilling results, additional reservoir information that is obtained and other factors.
 While some of the unbooked drilling locations have been de-risked by drilling in relative close proximity to such unbooked drilling locations, other unbooked drilling locations are farther away from existing wells where management has less information about the characteristics of the reservoir and therefore there is more uncertainty whether wells will be drilled in such locations and if drilled there is more uncertainty that such wells will result in additional oil and gas reserves, resources or production.

-The following table provides a detailed breakdown of the gross drilling locations included in this presentation:
+The following table provides a detailed breakdown of the current Whitecap gross drilling locations included in this presentation:

 Total Drilling Inventory Proved Locations Probable Locations Unbooked Locations

 West Central Saskatchewan 825 619 - 206

-Southwest Saskatchewan 736 208 56 472
+Southwest Saskatchewan 736 209 56 471

-Northwest Alberta & BC 614 175 50 389
+Northwest Alberta & BC 614 171 50 393

 West Central Alberta 508 268 29 211

-Southeast Saskatchewan 212 211 0 1
+Southeast Saskatchewan 212 211 - 1

-Total 2,895 1,481 135 1,279
+Total 2,895 1,478 135 1,282